Terms & Conditions

 Child tickets available to a person aged 18 and under.
 For family and kiddies concerts children aged 18 months and under may attend free of charge if sat on a parent’s lap.
 For standard concerts at QPAC children 2 years and under may attend free of charge if sat on a parent’s lap, however for all other venues children 18 month and under may attend free of charge.

-Payment must accompany your booking and can be made by cheque, credit card or by cash (in person only).
+Payment must accompany your booking and can be made by cheque, credit card or by cash at the QSO Box Office only.

 Processing your package/subscription order

-Tickets will be allocated in date order of receipt, prioritised as follows: renewals without seating changes, renewals with changes, new subscriptions.
+Tickets will be allocated in date order of receipt.
 Seats are subject to availability.
 Your credit card will be debited or your cheque banked on receipt of your subscription application.
-This establishes priority for your booking within the Queensland Symphony Orchestra's ticketing system.
-Cash payments can be made at the Queensland Symphony Orchestra Box Office.
-For orders received in August, September or October you can expect to receive your tickets in November.
+This establishes priority for your booking within the QSO’s ticketing system.
+For orders received in November or December you can expect to receive your tickets in mid-January 2021.
 For orders received after these months, tickets will be posted within five working days of receipt of your booking.
+It can take 10 working days for you tickets to reach you via Australia Post.
 Tickets will be posted to the primary contact listed on the booking form.

 Paying by instalment

 If paying by credit card, payment for your subscription can be split over two instalments.
-Queensland Symphony Orchestra will take half of the cost of your booking, plus deferment fee of $7, transaction fee and any donation, upon receipt of your booking.
-Please note that your second instalment will automatically be deducted on Monday 2 December 2019 without further notice from Queensland Symphony Orchestra.
+QSO will take half of the cost of your booking, plus deferment fee of $15, transaction fee and any donation, upon receipt of your booking.
+Please note that your second instalment will automatically be deducted on Monday 11 January 2021 without further notice from QSO.
 When paying in instalments your tickets will be posted to you after the final payment is taken.
-Paying by instalment is not available when booking online.

 Choose to add extra tickets to concerts to bring friends and family or to add to your set series.
 If you wish to sit together you may have to relinquish your renewable seats for that specific concert.
 Please complete the ‘Extra Tickets’ column on the booking form.
 These tickets are at Choose-Your-Own 3+ subscriber rates.